BetterRTX/.github/README.md

 | :-: | :-: |
 | ![](./images/weather/rain_rtx.png) | ![](./images/weather/rain_brtx.png) |

-# Reflected Water Caustics
+## Reflected Water Caustics
-**BetterRTX** introduces water caustics through sunlight reflections on the surface of water to enhance the level of realism achieved with the renderer.
-From each point on a surface, the path sunlight would take to relfect off of a water surface is traced backwards to determine if reflected sunlight is capable of reaching that point.
+**BetterRTX** introduces water caustics through sunlight reflections off of water to enhance the level of realism achieved with the renderer.
+From each point on a surface, the path sunlight would take to reflect off of water is traced backwards to determine if reflected sunlight is capable of reaching that point.
 If so, the animated caustics texture is sampled and added to the illuminance of the surface.
 ```cpp
 float3 sampleReflectedCaustics(float3 origin, float3 normal, float3 directionToSun)
 {